pj51mgit/Tidy-Data-Repo/CodeBook.md

 5. Labels the data set with descriptive variable names for the means and SDs from the file "features.txt"" from within the "UCI HAR Dataset" Directory.
 6. Creates a second, independent tidy data set with the average of each 'mean' and 'std' attribute for each activity and subject.
 The data was scaled by dividing values by their range, so resulting in dimensionless attributes.

-Further details about the original data set of the Samsung Galaxy S smartphone data are available from "http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones" ^[1] and in the "README.txt" from the "UCI HAR Dataset" Directory in the Zip file containing the original data.
+Further details about the original data set of the Samsung Galaxy S smartphone [data]^[1] are available from "http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones" and in the "README.txt" from the "UCI HAR Dataset" Directory in the Zip file containing the original data.

 Tidy Data Set
 --------------